EmberNoGlow/SDF-Model-Editor-Demo/README.md

 ## What is it?
 This is a small project in which I created rendering and full interaction with sdf primitives.
 Using `Python, GLSL, Imgui, glfw, pyopengl`.

-I had more than just AI, cursor, copilot, and chat gpt help me make it.
+The cursor, co-pilot, and gpt chat helped me bring the idea to life.
 I admit, it wasn't as colorful as I imagined.
 See the "About" section below.

 Despite all the difficulties, **I am happy with the result**.